 Lung Check is recommended for:

-- Those who quit smoking less than 15 years ago and smoked one or more packs a day or 15 or more years
+- Current smoker or those who quit smoking less than 15 years ago and smoked one or more packs a day or 15 or more years

 Take our quiz to see if you are a candidate for a lung screening

 - Are you between the ages of 50-77?